weecology/data-sharing-paper/data_sharing_ms.md

 6. Make it easy to combine your data with other datasets
 --------------------------------------------------------

-Ecological and evolutionary data is often most valuable when combined with other kinds of data (e.g., taxonomic, environmental).
+Ecological and evolutionary data are often most valuable when combined with other kinds of data (e.g., taxonomic, environmental).
 You can make it easier to combine your data with other data sources by including the data that is common across many data sources (e.g., Latin binomials, latitudes and longitudes)
 It is common for data to include codes or abbreviations.
 For example, in ecology and evolution codes often appear in place of site locations or taxonomy.